PERFECTLY IMPERFECT PERFECTIONIST

 The fact is, our eyes and a discipline of them, can make a massive difference in our ability to be positioned for success.
 Not to mention, objectification vilifies your view of the opposite sex and is very disrespectful.

+Finally, know that accountability and transparency is a MUST!
 This is without a doubt; after all, no one can make it alone (cf. Proverbs 27:17).
-We are all in need of some measure of accountability and restoration (cf. James 5:16).
+We all need some measure of accountability and restoration (cf. James 5:16).

 Imperfectly,